-- Axiom queries that are set to refresh on open do not refresh when the template is opened.
-Additionally, formulas do not refresh automatically when the template is opened. - Sheet protection, sheet visibility, and freeze panes settings as defined on the Control Sheet are not applied when the template is opened.
+- Axiom queries and data lookups that are set to refresh on open do not refresh when the template is opened.
+Additionally, formulas do not refresh automatically when the template is opened.
+Exception: If the data lookup uses the reserved name AxRefreshOnOpen to trigger the refresh on open, then it will still run when the template is opened. - Sheet protection, sheet visibility, and freeze panes settings as defined on the Control Sheet are not applied when the template is opened.
 This is intended to make it easier for you to work in these sheets without the added step of removing protection, unhiding, etc. All of these settings will be applied as expected in the resulting plan files (including workbook protection). - The Control Sheet is visible while working in a template.
 When plan files are built from the template, the Control Sheet is always hidden by default in the resulting plan files.
 You do not have to hide the Control Sheet in order to hide it in plan files. - Action codes are not processed automatically within templates.
 If you want to test the action code setup for a template, it is recommended to build a plan file and test it there.
 However, if you must test the setup within the template, you can use the Process command on the Axiom Designer ribbon tab to process action codes within a template.